 Ice baths tend to have preferable effects on the central nervous system, allowing a person to feel and sleep better.
 Thus, indirectly boosting reaction explosiveness and reaction time in future games and workouts.

 One more advantage is that ice baths are sure to improve performance on hot and humid days.
-Icing before a game or a workout decreases the effects of heat and humidity, promoting better movement.
+Icing before a game or a workout decreases the effects of heat and humidity, promoting better movement and can help with overall male physique condition.

 Ice Bath (Wikipedia)